The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: The Chromatic Lagrangian

 whenever $e_1,\ldots,e_n$ label the edges of a face of $\Gamma$.
 In these coordinates, the map $\cM_\Gamma \to \cP_\Gamma$ is given parametrically by the cross ratio \eqref{eq:cross-ratio}.
 But it is also given by equations, as a complete intersection, in the following way.
 Let $F$ be the set of faces of $\Gamma$.
 If $e_1,\ldots,e_n$ are the edges around a face $f\in F$ taken counterclockwise, then the expression

 is independent of which edge is called $e_1$. $\cM_{\Gamma}$ is cut out by the equations $V_f = 0, f\in F$.

 \end{enumerate}

 Now let $\hat{\Gamma}$ denote the dual planar graph, with vertex set $V(\hat{\Gamma})$.
 Since $\Gamma$ is cubic, $\hat{\Gamma}$ is a triangulation of $S^2$, and we regard its $g+3$ vertices as punctures on the sphere in the sense of Section~\ref{sec:FG-moduli-space}.
-Now let $S$ be a sphere with $g+3$ punctures, and recall the corresponding moduli space $\cX_{\G,S}$ of decorated $PGL_2$ local systems on $S$.
+Now let $S$ be a sphere with $g+3$ punctures, and recall the corresponding moduli space $\cX_{\G,S}$ of decorated ${\rm PGL}_2$ local systems on $S$.

 \begin{theorem} Let $\cP$ be the symplectic subvariety of the cluster Poisson moduli space ${\cX_{\G,S}}$ cut out by equations~\eqref{eq:cond1}.
-There is a canonical algebraic Lagrangian subvariety $\cM \subset \cP$ with the following property: for every cubic planar graph $\Gamma$ with $2g+2$ vertices, there is a cluster chart $\cP_\Gamma \subset \cP$ such that the embedding $\cM_{\Gamma} \to \cP_{\Gamma}$ is isomorphic to $\cM \cap \cP_\Gamma \to \cP_\Gamma$. \end{theorem} \begin{proof} The canonical Lagrangian subvariety $\cM$ is given by the subvariety of decorated local systems whose underlying local system is trivial.
-We show that the intersection of $\cM$ with $\cP_\Gamma$ coincides with $\cM_\Gamma$ using the prescription for constructing a decorated local system corresponding to a point in a cluster torus described in ~\cite[\!``9.6 Lemma'']{FG1}.
-We first note that the conditions~\eqref{eq:cond1} generate the defining ideal of the intersection of the unipotent subvariety ${\cX}_{G, S}^{\rm un} $ with the cluster chart corresponding to the triangulation $\widehat{\Gamma}$, and that the equation~\eqref{eq:cond-global} cuts out the component of ${\cX}_{G, S}^{\rm un}$ containing all decorated local systems whose underlying local system is trivial.
-Recalling that the $g+3$ punctures on the sphere correspond to the faces of $\Gamma$, a local calculation shows that the triviality of the holonomy of the underlying unipotent local system around such a puncture is equivalent to the vanishing of the corresponding expression~\eqref{eq:face-polynomial}.
+There is a canonical algebraic Lagrangian subvariety $\cM \subset \cP$ with the following property: for every cubic planar graph $\Gamma$ with $2g+2$ vertices, there is a cluster chart $\cP_\Gamma \subset \cP$ such that the embedding $\cM_{\Gamma} \to \cP_{\Gamma}$ is isomorphic to $\cM \cap \cP_\Gamma \to \cP_\Gamma$. \end{theorem} \begin{proof} The subvariety $\cM$ is given by the subvariety of decorated local systems whose underlying local system is trivial.
+We show that the intersection of $\cM$ with $\cP_\Gamma$ coincides with $\cM_\Gamma$ using the prescription for constructing a decorated local system corresponding to a point in a cluster torus described in Section 9.10 of ~\cite{FG1}.